Our visit to the Tiger Cave Temple, Krabi Thailand.

 Exploring the Cave

 Next, we decided to take a separate set of stairs to see the cave area, where the monks lived.
-I was hesitant at first to go up anymore stairs, but it was only 184 steps and led us into the Khiriwong Valley.
+I was hesitant at first to go up any more stairs, but it was only 184 steps and led us into the Khiriwong Valley.
 The temple was founded in the 1970’s, by Abbot Luang Por Chamnean Srilasatheto.
 He was in the area to meditate in one of the many caves.
 The legend says a tiger entered the cave but did not harm him, and so a temple was created at the spot.
 There were even tiger paw prints in the cave which are famous, but we didn’t know about them until after our trip.

 It was so interesting to see the system of caves set into the side of the mountain.
-This is where present day monks live.
-We could see their modest homes tucked into the mountain side.
+This is where present-day monks live.
+We could see their modest homes tucked into the mountainside.

 This area was also the site of a meditation center, where monks and nuns came from all over Thailand to retreat and meditate.
-It was such a peaceful spot, set within the caves, I could imagine it would be a great place of contemplation.
+It was such a peaceful spot, set within the caves, I could imagine it would be a great place for contemplation.

 We were able to explore the large cave with a shrine set towards the back.
 And what a surprise to find a dog sound asleep in the cave as well!
 It was a nice cool spot on a hot day.